 Included in your membership is:

-- Free places at the annual ECTAS Forum
+- member fee places at the annual ECTAS Forum

-- At least two free special interest days or learning events annually
+- a variety of free learning events annually

-- Listing on the ECTAS website as an Accredited service
+- listing on the ECTAS website as a member service.

 - Information from the accreditation process can be used in Trust quality accounts, as recommended by the National Quality Board.

-- Achievement of accredited status may support services to reduce their financial contribution to the NHS Litigation Authority (NHSLA);
+- Achievement of accredited status may support services to reduce their financial contribution to the NHS Resolution.

-- Accreditation rewards hardworking ECT clinics staff for their efforts, raises morale and the profile of the team within its wider organisation.
+- Accreditation rewards hard-working ECT clinics staff for their efforts.
+It also raises morale and the profile of the team within its wider organisation.

-- The ECTAS process helps build dialogue with referrers, partner agencies, and commissioners.
+- The ECTAS process helps build a dialogue with referrers, partner agencies, and commissioners.

 - The central team has considerable knowledge of the strengths of different ECTAS members and will put people in touch with each other accordingly.

-There are three stages to the accreditation process (PDF).
+There are three stages to the accreditation process.

 The self-review stage is a 12 week period of data collection where your team will: